YazanHeib/CSharp-Programming-in-.NET-Environment/The_Ultimate_Bug_And_Category_Tracker/README.md

 ## About This Project

-This project teaches how to build a structured system for tracking bugs and organizing them into categories using different storage types (SQL, JSON, Mock).
+Built a system to track bugs and organize them into categories using SQL, JSON, and Mock storage, Added design patterns like Factory and Composite.
-You’ll learn to apply design patterns like Factory and Composite, work with data hierarchies, and connect GUI elements in WPF with backend logic.
+Created a tree-like structure for the data and connected the WPF user interface to the backend logic.
-It also includes saving data to files in a clean, tree-like format.
+Saved the data to files in a clean and organized format.
-Perfect for learning clean code, OOP design, and real-world application structure.
+ Focused on writing clean code and building a real-world application with OOP.